 Final Approach and Takeoff (FATO) Lights - Elevated, Inset

 If ambient light does not adequately illuminate markings for night operations, floodlights should be used to illuminate the TLOF, the FATO, and/or the parking area.
 Floodlights should be placed so they do not constitute an obstruction hazard.
 Aim floodlights down to provide adequate illumination on the surface.
 Make sure floodlights that might interfere with pilot vision during takeoff and landings are capable of being turned off by pilot control or at pilot request.
+White lighting for heliport applications should not be activated until the aircraft has landed and deactivated prior to takeoff.

 Landing Direction Lights